Hebrew Honor Society

 Eta Beta Rho was founded by the National Association of Professors of Hebrew in American Institutions of Higher Learning in order to encourage high achievement in Hebrew studies.
 The association continues to act as sponsor for the Society and appoints a national Coordinator of Eta Beta Rho.

 Elections will be held for officers of the Executive Committee, which shall consist of the president (Nasi), Vice-President (Sgan-nasi), Secretary (Mazkir), and Treasurer (Gizbar).
 This committee will vote on chapter activities, events, dues, etc.

-Please indicate on your membership application if you are interested in becoming an officer Executive Committee for 2016-17.
-Presentation of candidates and elections will be held at the first meeting in the ASAC lounge during the fall of 2017.
+Please indicate on your membership application if you are interested in becoming an officer of the Executive Committee for 2018-19.
+Presentation of candidates and elections will be held during the fall of 2018.

 - Membership in this society shall be based upon scholarship.
 Undergraduates must have completed at least 12 credits of Hebrew with a 3.0 average.
 They must rank not lower than the highest 35 percent of their class in general scholarship and shall have completed at least three semesters of five quarters of the college courses.
 Graduate students are chosen from among those with at least a 3.5 average in Hebrew.

 - Honorary members may be chosen on the basis of their scholarly distinction or notable contributions to the field of Hebrew culture and literature.